Things to do in Cambridge

 The Fitzwilliam Museum

-There is archaeological evidence of settlement in the Cambridge area dating back around 3,500 years to a small farm on the site now occupied by Fitzwilliam College founded in 1869.
-If you are interested in a trip back in time however, the Fitzwilliam Museum, much closer the centre of town is the place to be.
-Founded in 1816 the free museum has a truly fantastic collection and is certainly one of the top things to do in Cambridge on a visit here!(Once you’ve joined the walking tour of course!)
+There is archaeological evidence of settlement in Cambridge dating back around 3,500 years to a small farm on the site now occupied by Fitzwilliam College founded in 1869.
+If you are interested in a trip back in time however, the Fitzwilliam Museum is much closer the centre of town and will take you on a historical journey spanning over two millennia.
+Founded in 1816, the free museum is situated in a breathtaking Edwardian building, housing a truly fantastic and dynamic collection.
+We’re so confident you wont want to miss out, you can even request our guides to finish your walking tour at the Fitzwilliam gates!

 One of the great Cambridge traditions, and a fantastic way to relax and unwind after a hard day of sight seeing and sunshine – For more information on the river tours please follow this link or give us a call; Punt Tours

-If your looking for things to do in Cambridge after you have got the most out of your day one of the city’s many pubs is sure to be to your taste.
-If you are looking for a river view we recommend the Granta, or Anchor pubs.
-A very popular thing to do in Cambridge is have lunch on dinner at the Eagle – although it can get very busy in tourist season its worth stopping by; the ceiling of this traditional English pub is decorated with WW2 graffiti and the walls display trophies of its history – Watson and Cricks claim to the discovery of DNA, old horse coaching paraphernalia from its days as a coaching inn and more.
-The St Radegund, The Pickerel, The Jolly Schollor, Fort St George, and the Fountain may also be worth stopping off at.
+If you’re looking for things to do in Cambridge after your day of activities has drawn to a close, one of the city’s many pubs is sure to be to your taste.
+If you prefer a river view, we recommend the Granta, or the Anchor pubs.
+The latter hosts great regular jazz nights and the former boasts a beautiful outdoor heated seating area overlooking the Granta Pool .
+A very popular thing to do in Cambridge is have lunch or dinner at the Eagle, a traditional English pub just off King’s Parade.
+Although it can get very busy in tourist season, it’s well worth stopping by!
+Gems include the RAF bar ceiling, decorated with WW2 graffiti, and the walls that display trophies of the pub’s impressive history – look out for Watson and Crick’s claim to the discovery of DNA and old horse coaching paraphernalia from its days as a coaching inn.
+If you’re enthusiastic about local brew and British grub, we recommend a visit to The Pickerel, The Maypole or The Brewhouse.
+The Fort St George is a favourite for sunday dinner, situated in a perfect riverside location a little further from the town centre on Jesus Green.

 Walk along the river up to Grantchester tea gardens

-On a summers day this leisurely walk is a grate thing to do in Cambridge.
-The Grantchester Orchard is where Rupert Brooke and Virginia Wolfe often sat to glean inspiration for their work.
-The meadows are lovely and the Orchard Tea gardens provide an idyllic setting to relax and experience an English tea the way it should be!
+On a summer’s day, this leisurely walk is a wonderful way to spend an afternoon in Cambridge.
+The Grantchester Orchard is where literary legends Rupert Brooke and Virginia Wolfe often sat to glean inspiration for their work.
+The meadows along the banks of the river are the perfect place to head with a picnic or a new book, and the Orchard Tea gardens provide an idyllic setting to relax and experience traditional English cream tea!

 Visit some of the Colleges

-Cambridge is home to 32 colleges.
-The majority of the older ones are in the city centre and within walking distance of one another, most are also open to visitors for a small charge of around £3 per person (with the exception of Kings college who decide to charge around £8! for the privilege).
-Some of the best Colleges to visit are Trinity, St Johns, Clare College and Peter House.
-Of course St Catherines, Corpus Christi, Pembroke and many more are also close by and equally gorgeous!
+Cambridge is home to an amazing 32 colleges!
+The majority of the older ones are in the city centre and within walking distance of one another, with most open to visitors for a small charge of around £3 per person (with the exception of King’s college who charge around £8! for the privilege).
+Some of the best Colleges to visit are Trinity, St Johns, Queen’s College and Peterhouse.
+Of course Emmanuel, Corpus Christi, Pembroke and more are also close by and equally gorgeous!

-Our Private Tours include any entry to the colleges (aside from Kings).
+Our Private Tours include entry to any colleges (aside from Kings).

 We can help

-If you have any questions about things to do in Cambridge during your visit, including recommended accommodation, best restaurants, parking or anything else just give us a call!
+If you have any questions about things to do in Cambridge during your visit, including recommended accommodation, best restaurants, cheap parking, or anything else just give us a call!